albarsil/geneticml/README.md

 ## Usage

-This package provides a easy way to create estimators and perform the optimization with genetic algorithms
+This package provides a easy way to create estimators and perform the optimization with genetic algorithms.
+The example below describe in details how to create a simulation with genetic algorithms using evolutionary approach to train a `sklearn.neural_network.MLPClassifier`.
+A full list of examples could be found [here](https://github.com/albarsil/geneticml/tree/main/examples).

 ```python
 from geneticml.optimizers import GeneticOptimizer